After logging on to Windows XP, Vista or 7, Desktop appears. Basically, it looks the same in all versions of Windows from XP to 8.1.

 To launch a found item, click or touch its tile.

-Keyboard shortcut Windows Key+Q opens Search pane and looks for apps, Windows Key+W opens Search pane and looks for settings, and Windows Key+F opens Search pane and looks for files.
+Keyboard shortcut Windows Key+Q opens Search pane and looks for apps in Windows 8 (Search everywhere opens in Windows 8.1), Windows Key+W opens Search pane and looks for settings, and Windows Key+F opens Search pane and looks for files.

-Windows Explorer (the default file and folder browser) is again a bit different in Windows XP, Vista, 7 and 8.
+Windows Explorer (the default file and folder browser) is again a bit different in Windows XP, Vista, 7 and 8/8.1.
+Please note that it has been renamed to File Explorer since Windows 8.

 In Windows XP, contents of My Computer look like this: